abbassolgi602/Biosciac/README.md

 # Biosciac
-Biology Website Managed by Islamic Azad University, Rodehen Unit.
+Biology Website

 ![screenshot](https://github.com/user-attachments/assets/d16763b9-4bee-4630-b1fe-7d5e0e5a7159)

+## Description

+Biosciac is a biology website managed by Islamic Azad University, Rodehen Unit. fast, simple, creative.

+## Installation

+1. In your admin panel, go to Appearance > Themes and click the Add New button.
+2. Click Upload Theme and Choose File, then select the theme's .zip file.
+Click Install Now.
+3. Click Activate to use your new theme right away.

+## Bugs ##
+If you find an issue, let us know [here](https://github.com/WP-Staging/wp-staging/issues?state=open)!